Back to Resources

 8,000+ applications

-1,200+ applications with deeper enterprise support
+1,200+ applications with deeper enterprise connectors

 Technical Requirements

-Low-code platform, but IT team recommended
+Low-code platform; IT team recommended

 Pricing

-Starts at $19.99/month for 750 tasks
+Starts at $19.99/month (annual) for 750 tasks

 Error Handling